PracticalGenomics/practicalgenomicsworkshop/opportunities.md

 **Application Procedure:**

-Interested applicants should submit a cover letter describing the reason for their interest and fit to the position requirements, their CV, and names and contact information of three references to Dr. Fertig (ejfertig@jhmi.edu).
+Interested applicants should submit a cover letter describing the reason for their interest and fit to the position requirements, their CV, and names and contact information of three references to Dr. Fertig (<a href="mailto:ejfertig@jhmi.edu">ejfertig@jhmi.edu</a>).

 **Requirements:**